 The drive to Woodland Park is breathtaking.
 Called the “City Above the Clouds,” you have Pikes Peak to your left, and Garden of the Gods to your Right.
 Just 17 miles from Colorado Springs, Woodland Park is surrounded by the one million acres of the Pike National Forest.
 If you blink you may even miss the town of Bust, Colorado, which claims to be Colorado’s newest and smallest town (population 2!).
 And while Woodland Park may not be huge, they are home to three breweries: BierWerks Brewery, Paradox Beer Company, and Ute Pass Brewing.

 First stop was at BierWerks Brewery, and it was love at first sight.
 Open and welcoming, BierWerks immediately felt like the right place to spend a summer afternoon.
 Their taproom was small and fitted with all the décor of a German beer hall, including a plethora of steins hanging above our heads.
 The beers were mostly Bavarian styles, though they did also offer some Pale Ales and IPAs.
 The patio was hopping, with a band playing… well, let’s call it jazz.
 They had a banjo player, upright bass, clarinet, and singer, and played a bit of everything.
 We settled in on the busy patio with a few cold beers.
 First was a Manitou Springs Spring Water, an American Pale Ale.
 Just hoppy enough at 45 IBUs, this was the perfect patio beer.
-We also had a Hop Monster IPA, which was had a much more pronounced hop aroma and flavor, but wasn’t too scary at 68 IBUs.
+We also had a Hop Monster IPA, which has had a much more pronounced hop aroma and flavor, but wasn’t too scary at 68 IBUs.
 It was also delicious.
 In retrospect, we probably should have tried a Bavarian brew, but now I guess we have a reason to return.
 Next time we’ll also try some food.
-They have pretzels and cheeses at the brewery, and during the weekend a few food truck options.
-Phil’s Pig Out BBQ is usually around on weekends, and during our visit they also had The Pizza Gypsy on site.
+They have pretzels and cheeses at the brewery and during the weekend a few food truck options.
+Phil’s Pig Out BBQ is usually around on weekends, and during our visit, they also had The Pizza Gypsy on site.
 Next time…

 Next up was Ute Pass Brewing.
 Just across the street from BierWerks we walked over to their bar only to learn that they don’t actually brew their own beers yet.
 Doh!
-We learned that the equipment is all purchased and awaiting for installation, but the permits are still pending.
-On the wall you could see the floor plans for the brewery but for today, there would be not Ute Pass beers.
+We learned that the equipment is all purchased and waiting for installation, but the permits are still pending.
+On the wall, you could see the floor plans for the brewery but for today, there would be not Ute Pass beers.
 Never fear, because Ute Pass Brewing has several other great Colorado craft beers available.
 It was a Ska True Blonde for me, and a Pikes Peak Red Lager for Jeff.
 We didn’t order food but saw lots of plates coming out of the kitchen and it all looked good.
 We’ll save dining here for when we can pair our meals with a Ute Pass beer.

 Last stop in Woodland Park was for Paradox Beer Company.
 The Paradox Beer website claims that they take “Wayward Beers, unruly at best, and Bound them in the confines of Experienced Oak in the hopes that the sum would be greater than the parts… A lofty goal!”
 Indeed!
 Although barrel aged beers aren’t exactly our first choice for brews, we know they are really adored by the cool kids (beer geeks) in the craft beer crowd, so why not give them a go.
 Besides, in researching the breweries while on the road, we learned that the same geniuses who started BierWerks back in 2010, Jeff Aragon and Brian Horton, were the mad scientists creating these barrel-aged, bottle-conditioned beers at Paradox Beer Company.
-Certainly these guys know great beer!
+Certainly, these guys know great beer!

 Overall, our lazy Sunday became a brewery hopping extravaganza in Woodland Park.
 Apparently, that’s how we roll.
 When left to our own devices, we turn to beer.
 Once again lack of any planning made for a day we couldn’t have planned if we tried.
 Those are just the best days ever.
 We look forward to visiting Woodland Park again, not just for the beer, but for a day of exploring the beauty of the area.
 Followed by beer.